Improved Approximation Algorithms for the Expanding Search Problem

-For each cell $z$ of the quadtree we additionally ``guess'' the following pieces of information relevant for the other quadtree cells (reflected in the fact that there is a DP entry for each combination).
-Specifically, for each segment $i\in[\kappa]$, we guess
+{\bf Dynamic Program.} For each cell~$z$ of the quadtree, we additionally determine the following pieces of information relevant to the other quadtree cells (which is reflected in the fact that there is a DP entry for each combination).
+Specifically, for each segment~$i \in [\kappa]$, we determine: